itmeson/unit-tutor/README.md

 Bugs to fix:
- * Parsing to and from latex sometimes unpredictable (loses slashes, adds slashes)
+ * Parsing to and from latex sometimes unpredictable (loses slashes, adds slashes, spaces mess it up, \cdot messes it up)
- * Setting and clearing focus on edit is unreliable
+ * ~~Setting and clearing focus on edit is unreliable~~
  * Muuri sort settings cleaned up so layout works correctly
  * Why do the tiles sit on top of the header?
 Why can't I get them to float below the header?
  * Make an SVG equals button for the picket